release-service/release-bundles/tasks/internal/publish-index-image-task/README.md

 # publish-index-image-task

-Tekton task to publish a built FBC index image using skopeo: test
+Tekton task to publish a built FBC index image using skopeo

 ## Parameters